abhishekh2001/S2SMT/README.md

 Once the phonemes are captured, an algorithms classifies and groups these phonemes greedily and assignes the appropriate value to it.
 The final ASR output is stored in `results/asr/test_res.csv`.

-This approach gives us 100% accuracy in speech recogntition.

 ## Machine Translation

-Tensorflow with Keras is used to create an encoder-decoder architecture.
+Tensorflow is used to create an encoder-decoder architecture trained on 15,000 datapoints for 50 epochs.
+The final translation results using the model is found in `results/mt/mt_res.csv` where the column `hindi_target` is the ground truth and the column `hindi_translated` is the hypothesis.

 Architecture: